Keto Cream Cheese Waffles with Almond Flour

 - Keto pizza waffle – use one cooked waffle as a pizza base, top with tomato passata, ham, cheese, and pepperoni, and bake until cheese is melted.

-Any keto waffle recipe can be frozen on a ziplock bag or airtight container.
+Any low-carb waffle recipe can be frozen in a ziplock bag or airtight container.
 They also store very well in the fridge for up to 3 days in a sealed container.

-Rewarm your keto waffles in a bread toaster or mini iron maker for a few seconds.
+Rewarm your keto waffles in a bread toaster or mini iron maker for a few seconds or slide them into a toaster oven for a minute.

 I don’t recommend oven or air fryers to rewarm waffles.
 Even on low heat, these methods always dry out waffles.
 They lose all their fluffy soft texture.